Are Functional Mushrooms Nature's "Limitless" Pill?

 Nonetheless, if you are undergoing any type of cancer treatment, it is best to consult your doctor before considering turkey tail as a complementary treatment.

-Evidence suggests that Cordyceps Militaris could be beneficial for treating several human disorders, such as respiratory diseases, cardiovascular diseases, diabetes, kidney conditions, liver conditions, sexual dysfunction, parasitic and infectious diseases, and even various types of cancer.Studies suggest that cordyceps Militaris may improve exercise and athletic performance by improving blood flow, helping the body use oxygen more efficiently, and speeding muscle recovery after training.
+Evidence suggests that cordyceps militaris could be beneficial for patients with respiratory diseases, cardiovascular diseases, diabetes, kidney conditions, liver conditions, sexual dysfunction, and parasitic and infectious diseases.Studies suggest that cordyceps militaris may improve exercise and athletic performance by improving blood flow, helping the body use oxygen more efficiently, and speeding muscle recovery after training.